regmtait/cardiacs-lsd-epub/README.md

-# cardiacs-lsd-epub
+# The Story of LSD - CARDIACS

-An unofficial accessible remastering of The Story of LSD Cardiacs eBook
+An unofficial remastering of The Story of LSD Cardiacs eBook, formatted for accessibility.

+Story by Sean Kitching, original design by Michael Chapman.
+You can get the [proper version](https://www.cardiacs.net/thestoryoflsd/) here.

+The original layout is lovely, but hard on my eyes.
+So I reformatted it as a bare-bones ePub version.
+[Download it]() here.